fabiocaccamo/python-fontbro/README.md

 :type family_name: str
 :param style_name: The style name
 :type style_name: str
+:param style_flags: if True the style flags will be updated by subfamily name
+:type style_flags: bool

 :raises ValueError: if the computed PostScript-name is longer than 63 characters.
 """